awsdocs/amazon-connect-admin-guide/doc_source/set-voice-id.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/set-voice-id-properties2.png)

-Use attributes to set the authentication threshold dynamically\.
+Choose **Set dynamically** to set the authentication threshold based on certain criteria\.
 For example, you may want to raise the threshold based on the membership level of the customer, or the type of transaction or information they are calling about\.

 ### Fraud detection<a name="set-voice-id-properties-fraud-detection"></a>